 And then there was the child in India called Arnav who loved Lightning McQueen.
-So his mom ordered a Lightning McQueen cake from my sister, Sarah for his 4th birthday.
+So his mom ordered a Lightning McQueen cake for his 4th birthday.
 And although we’ve seen a few lightning McQueen cakes before, we haven’t seen one with a checkerboard sponge inside.

-So Sarah set out on her voyage to craft a one and a half kg Lightning McQueen cake with her trusty sidekick, me.
+So we set out on her voyage to craft a one and a half kg Lightning McQueen cake with her trusty sidekick, me.

 The tricky bit wasn’t just the outside, but the inside too.
 Arnav loves chocolate sponge.
 So Arnav’s mom Akshata asked for a checkerboard sponge on the inside with chocolate ganache.

 We started out with three bright colored sponge cakes – blue, yellow and pink.

 Now if I know anything about checkerboard cakes, it’s that they require time and precision, and are almost always round.
 So a rectangular checkerboard was interesting to work on.

 I cut the sponge into long strips, most of them flat and some of them with a mound in the center.
 Then I created a finishing line base of fondant and started building the cake on it.